Released: 12 October 2018

 The set was released on 12 October 2018 on vinyl, compact disc and as a digital download.
 The vinyl box came with an 88-page book, which was spread over 128 pages for the CD edition.

-Several discs are exclusive to the box set: the live albums Serious Moonlight (Live ’83) and Glass Spider (Live Montreal ’87); the remix compilation Dance; the non-album cuts collated on Re:Call 4; and a new version of Never Let Me Down with newly-recorded instrumentation.
+Two titles were exclusive to the box set: the remix compilation Dance; the non-album cuts collated on Re:Call 4; and a new version of Never Let Me Down with newly-recorded instrumentation.
+The live albums Serious Moonlight (Live ’83) and Glass Spider (Live Montreal ’87) were initially only available in the box set, but were later given standalone releases.

 Never Let Me Down (2018) was produced by Mario McNulty, and includes contributions from Reeves Gabrels, David Torn, Sterling Campbell and Tim Lefebvre, as well as a string quartet with arrangements by Nico Muhly, and a guest cameo by Laurie Anderson on ‘Shining Star (Makin’ My Love)’.